Fabrics for Making Traditional Japanese Samue

 Our Commitment to High-Quality Fabrics

 We want to preserve traditional Japanese textiles and manufacturing techniques for future generations.
-The fabrics developed over many years of research are all excellent and filled with the knowledge and skills of artisans.
+The fabrics developed over many years of research are all of excellent quality and filled with the knowledge and skills of artisans.
 In fact, some fabric makers we work with have been in business for over a thousand years.